Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Observations and Archival Data

-We utilize the $g$-band and $r$-band photometry of \nast~from the Zwicky Transient Facility (ZTF; \citealt{Bellm2019,Masci2019}) Public Data Release 4\footnote{\url{https://www.ztf.caltech.edu/page/dr4}}.
-ZTF observations of \nast~were taken between 2018 Apr. and 2020 June with a $\sim1$~d cadence when visible.
-Only the photometry with clean extractions (i.e., ``catflags = 0") from ZTF DR4 were used for the analysis.
-High-cadence $r$-band observations of the field covering \nast~were taken on MJD 58347 and MJD 58348, where each night consisted of $\sim100$ images.
-Instead of using all of the high-cadence photometry on MJD 58347 and MJD 58348 in the \nast~analysis, the average $r$-band magnitude of each night was used and the MJD provided is the time-averaged MJD of all observations in each respective night.
-Since ZTF photometry from the DR4 catalog was provided in units of AB magnitude, we converted the photometry to Vega units by applying the conversions $m_{g,\mathrm{AB}} - m_{g,\mathrm{Vega}} = -0.08$ and $m_{r,\mathrm{AB}} - m_{r,\mathrm{Vega}} = 0.16$.
+We utilize the $g$-band and $r$-band PSF-fit photometry of \nast~from the Zwicky Transient Facility (ZTF; \citealt{Bellm2019,Masci2019}) Public Data Release 6\footnote{\url{https://www.ztf.caltech.edu/page/dr6}}.
+ZTF observations of \nast~were taken between 2018 Apr. and 2021 Apr. with a $\sim1$~d cadence when visible.
+Only the photometry with clean extractions (i.e., ``catflags = 0'') from ZTF DR6 were used for the analysis.
+Several nights included multiple observations of the field containing \nast.
+For example, high-cadence $r$-band observations were taken on MJD 58347 and MJD 58348, where each night consisted of $\sim100$ images.
+Multiple ZTF $g$- and $r$-band observations taken over a night were therefore averaged in single-night bins.
+Since ZTF photometry from the DR6 catalog was provided in units of AB magnitude, we converted the photometry to Vega units by applying the conversions $m_{g,\mathrm{AB}} - m_{g,\mathrm{Vega}} = -0.08$ and $m_{r,\mathrm{AB}} - m_{r,\mathrm{Vega}} = 0.16$.

-Lastly, we utilize the $V$-band photometry of \nast~from the All-Sky Automated Survey for Supernovae (ASAS-SN; \citealt{Shappee2014,Kochanek2017}).
+We also utilize the $V$-band photometry of \nast~from the All-Sky Automated Survey for Supernovae (ASAS-SN; \citealt{Shappee2014,Kochanek2017}).
 Photometry of \nast~was obtained from the ASAS-SN Variable Star Database\footnote{\url{https://asas-sn.osu.edu/variables}} \citep{Jayasinghe2020}, where it was identified as a variable with the reference ID ASASSN-V J185217.55+005944.3.
-ASAS-SN photometry of \nast~spans from 2015 Feb. to 2018 Nov. with an observing cadence of $\sim1$ week when visible.
+ASAS-SN photometry of \nast~from the Variable Star Database spans from 2015 Feb. to 2018 Nov. with an observing cadence of $\sim1$ week when visible.

+Lastly, we use photometric measurements of \nast~obtained by the Asteroid Terrestrial-impact Last Alert System (ATLAS) project between between 2015 Oct 23 (MJD 57318) to 2021 Jul 9 (MJD 59404) from the ATLAS forced photometry server\footnote{\url{https://fallingstar-data.com/forcedphot/}} \citep{Tonry2018,Heinze2018,SmithATLAS2020}.
+ATLAS surveys the entire visible sky at declinations north of $-50^\circ$ every two nights with the ATLAS orange (``o-band"; $\lambda_{\rm eff}=6632$~\AA) and cyan (``c-band"; $\lambda_{\rm eff}=5184$~\AA) filters.
+ATLAS photometry obtained from the forced-photometry server were filtered by ignoring observations where the \nast~was within 100 pixels of the edge of the field of view and where the magnitude error was greater than 0.1~mag.
+Multiple observations of \nast~taken over a night were averaged in single-night bins.
+PSF photometry of \nast~were converted from Jy to Vega magnitudes using zero points of 3585.79~Jy and 2846.76~Jy for the $c$- and $o$-band filters, respectively, which were derived by the Spanish Virtual Observatory (SVO) Filter Profile Service \citep{Rodrigo2012,Rodrigo2020}.